Prospera and Aduro Enter into LOI to Collaborate on Pilot Plant for Partial Upgrading of Bitumen

 PEI is pleased to announce the engagement of Aduro Clean Technologies Inc. ("Aduro" ) innovation that reduces blend down stock, improves the product specification, increases unit economics, and has a lower carbon footprint.
 PEI core assets are medium to heavy oil properties (12-17 API) located along the Alberta-Saskatchewan border of Cuthbert, Heart Hills, and Luseland.
 Recently, PEI has acquired interests in Brooks light oil property to diversify product mix from heavy oil differentials dependency.
 PEI is motivated by the significant potential impact that bitumen upgrader technology can have on PEI's operating netback.

-Aduro Clean Technologies Inc. (“Aduro” or the “Company”) (CSE: ACT) (OTCQB: ACTHF) (FSE: 9D50), a Canadian developer of patented water-based technologies to chemically recycle plastics and transform heavy crude and renewable oils into new-era resources and higher-value fuels, is pleased to announce that, through its wholly-owned subsidiary, Aduro Energy Inc., it has entered into a Letter of Intent (“LOI”) dated September 12th, 2022 with Prospera Energy Inc. (“Prospera”) with the purpose of developing, building, and supplying a pre-commercial pilot plant to convert low API bitumen to higher value products.
+Aduro Clean Technologies Inc. ("Aduro" or the "Company") (CSE: ACT) ACTHF 9D50, a Canadian developer of patented water-based technologies to chemically recycle plastics and transform heavy crude and renewable oils into new-era resources and higher-value fuels, is pleased to announce that, through its wholly-owned subsidiary, Aduro Energy Inc., it has entered into a Letter of Intent ("LOI") dated September 12th, 2022 with Prospera Energy Inc. ("Prospera") with the purpose of developing, building, and supplying a pre-commercial pilot plant to convert low API bitumen to higher value products.

 On September 7, Aduro announced that its scaled-up continuous flow bitumen reactor is nearing completion and readiness for customer trials and engagement acceleration.
 This LOI is the company's second engagement on the bitumen vertical with a producer in Alberta.